Online conspiracy theories flourish after Iowa caucus fiasco

 “It does ... reinforce the fact, as we have started to see over the internet, conspiracy theories pop up, that whether domestic or foreign efforts to undermine confidence in our elections, that those threats are out there,” Warner said to reporters Tuesday.

-In November, for example, social media posters exaggerated small-scale voting problems in Kentucky to suggest the results of the governor’s races were spoiled by dead people voting or misprinted ballots.
-The now-former Republican Gov. Matt Bevin requested a recanvass of the results because of what he said were “irregularities” after the initial vote tally put his re-election bid behind by 5,000 votes — but he refused to provide evidence of those problems.
-Bevins, a Republican, later conceded to now-Gov. Andy Beshear, a Democrat.
+In November, for example, social media posters exaggerated small-scale voting problems in Kentucky to suggest the results of the governor’s race were spoiled by dead people voting or misprinted ballots.
+The now-former Republican Gov. Matt Bevin requested a recanvass of the results because of what he said were “irregularities” after the initial vote tally put his reelection bid behind by 5,000 votes — but he refused to provide evidence of those problems.
+Bevin, a Republican, later conceded to now-Gov. Andy Beshear, a Democrat.

 These type of cases show it’s important for the presidential candidates to foster trust in the system among their supporters, said Charles Stewart III, a political science professor at the Massachusetts Institute of Technology.